wheelsbot7/Spectre/src/content/posts/wonderful-world.md

 LazyVim is developed by the creator of the Lazy.nvim plugin manager, and was designed explicitly to provide easy customization without starting from scratch.
+The plugin manager itself is already the most popular one and is considered the default by most plugin developers.
+Compatibility and extensibility are the real strengths of this setup.
+Really, there's not much else to go over, everything else that makes LazyVim great is just the inclusion of things I complained about NVChad missing.
+Still check out kickstart first, but after that, I wholeheartedly recommend LazyVim.

+This whole "convenience vs customization" dichotomy is a common theme in dotfiles.
+Hell, it's a theme in software as a whole.
+Arch is so customizable it doesn't even ship with a GUI by default, which is why EndeavorOS and Manjaro exist to fill that niche.